})

 5. Peace of Mind for Stakeholders: Knowing that comprehensive protective measures are in place allows project managers and stakeholders to concentrate on their core responsibilities without the constant worry of potential breaches.
 This peace of mind is essential for sustaining productivity and focus.

-Examine Consequences of Inadequate Security Measures
+What Are the Consequences of Inadequate Security Measures?

 Conclusion